-Focus areas for 2023/2024
+Focus areas for 2024-2025

-- 1 Continue to monitor suppliers' compliance with the Modern Slavery Act 2015 and other applicable legislation. - 2 Require suppliers identified as high-risk to annually confirm that there have been no incidents of slavery or human trafficking in their supply chains and, ultimately, compliance with the Act, and undertake an audit if appropriate. - 3 Monitor best practice guidance supplied by the Home Office and through on-going consultation with the Slave-Free Alliance and other subscriptions. - 4 Use the Government Modern Slavery Register as an additional compliance measure. - 5 Approve the Modern Slavery Strategy document as part of the ESG Committee.
+- 1 Continue to monitor suppliers' compliance with the Modern Slavery Act 2015 and other applicable legislation. - 2 Require suppliers identified as high-risk to annually confirm that there have been no incidents of slavery or human trafficking in their supply chains and, ultimately, compliance with the Act, and undertake an audit if appropriate. - 3 Monitor best practice guidance supplied by the Home Office and through on-going consultation with the Slave-Free Alliance and other subscriptions. - 4 Use the Government Modern Slavery Register as an additional compliance measure.